-Groups in Office 365 let you choose a set of people that you wish to collaborate with and easily set up a collection of resources for those people to share.
-Resources such as a shared Outlook inbox, shared calendar or a document library for collaborating on files.
+Groups lets you choose a set of people that you wish to collaborate with and also set up a collection of resources for them to share.
+For example; a shared Outlook inbox, a shared calendar or a document library for collaborating on files.

-You don’t have to worry about manually assigning permissions to all those resources because adding members to the group automatically gives them the permissions they need to the tools your group provides.
-Additionally, groups are the new and improved experience for what we used to use distribution lists or shared mailboxes to do.
+You don’t have to manually assign permissions to all these resources because you automatically give the required permissions when you add members to the group.
+Any member of the group can use the tools that your group provides.
+Groups are the new and improved method for what we used to do using distribution lists or shared mailboxes.

 Office 365 Groups can be created from:

-When creating a group where you can collaborate with your teammates you’ll need to decide if you want it to be a private group or a public group.
-Content in a public group can be seen by anybody in your organisation, and anybody in your organisation is able to join the group.
-Content in a private group can only be seen by the members of the group and people who want to join a private group have to be approved by a group owner.
+When creating a group where you can collaborate with your teammates you need to decide if you want it to be a private group or a public group.
+Content in a public group can be seen by anybody in your organisation and anybody in your organisation is able to join the group.
+Whereas content in a private group can only be seen by the members of the group and people who want to join a private group have to be approved by a group owner.

 Neither public groups nor private groups can be seen or accessed by people outside of your organisation unless those people have been specifically invited as guests.

 Adding guests to Office 365 Groups

 Office 365 Groups lets you and your team collaborate with people from outside your organisation by granting them access to group conversations, files, calendar invitations and the group notebook.
 Access can be granted to a guest—for example, a partner, vendor, supplier, or consultant—by any group owner.

 How it works?